What is IRR? The Ultimate Beginner's Guide

 Why is IRR So Important?

-• Standardized Comparison: It allows you to compare vastly different projects on an equal footing.
-Is a $10,000 investment returning $3,000 per year for 5 years better than a $50,000 investment returning $12,000 per year for 6 years?
-IRR helps you answer that question objectively.
+• Apples-to-apples comparison: Is a $10,000 investment returning $3,000/year for 5 years better than $50,000 returning $12,000/year for 6 years?
+IRR answers that.

 A Simple Example